A king, an inventor, or a preacher.

 Jesus is not someone you can ignore.

 He is without a doubt the most influential man in human history.

 More than that, he is God in flesh.

 He has changed the world for the better and his work isn’t done yet.

 See other posts by Tim (Bio below)

 Tim is the senior editor for the ABC Voices blog.
-He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi, an apologetics ministry, at Grand Valley State University.
-Tim, his wife Alexandra, and children MaryKate, Oliver, and Sunny attend Allendale Baptist Church where Tim also works as an assistant pastor.
+He is the director of the Michigan Apologetics Network and is the chapter director of Ratio Christi at Grand Valley State University.
+Tim and his family worship with Allendale Baptist Church where Tim serves as an Assistant Pastor.
 Anyone who meets Tim easily remembers him as the tallest Filipino they've ever met.